 - Student Financial Aid Information: Prospective Students and Current Students/Graduate Students/Financial and Institutional Information

 - Notice of Federal Student Financial Aid Penalties for Drug Law Violations: Student notification is emailed to each enrolled student annually.
-Drug and alcohol education programs counseling are available at BASICS (Brief Alcohol Assessment and Intervention for College Students).
+Drug and alcohol education programs counseling are available through the Wellbeing and Counseling Center).
 The Office of Financial Aid notifies students of their loss of eligibility and ways to regain, if those cases occur.

 - Study Abroad Programs: Rice-approved programs are eligible to utilize the financial aid awarded.
 Speak with your financial aid counselor for more information on Study Abroad Programs.

 - Privacy of Student Records – Family Educational Rights and Privacy Act (FERPA)

 For additional information on FERPA, visit the U.S. Department of Education website.

 - Facilities and Services Available to Students With Disabilities